The topic lensIssue · 5 divisions tagged · 14 parties active

 20 May 2026King's Speech Motion for an Address: amendment (l)

-Aye: Support amendment (l) to the King's Speech address, signalling dissatisfaction with some aspect of the government's stated legislative agenda · No: Reject the amendment, backing the government's King's Speech programme as presented without the proposed change
+Aye: Support amendment (l) to the King's Speech address, signalling some dissatisfaction with or desire to modify the government's stated legislative agenda · No: Oppose amendment (l), backing the government's King's Speech programme as presented and rejecting the proposed modification to the address

 79407No